wacv-pcs/WACV-2021-Author-Kit/README.md

 We highly recommend the use of the [Overleaf Template](https://www.overleaf.com/read/bxcrjrgtqzdp).
 Overleaf has all of the needed packages/fonts by default and moreover, allows for synchronous collaboration/editing of multiple authors.
 It is very user-friendly, but also fully functional.
 The overleaf version is identical to the version found in this github repository.

 ### Other Latex Build Tools
-If you prefer to use an alternative editor/build engine to overlaf, you can either:
+If you prefer to use an alternative editor/build engine to overleaf, you can either:
 * clone this git repository:

 ```$ git clone https://github.com/wacv2021/WACV-2021-Author-Kit.git```